sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	We see a clear trend of adapter contamination for one sample as we get closer to the reads' end.
 Note the y-scale though : we never go above a 6% content per sample.

-	Overall, we can conclude that one sample stands out in particular.
+	Overall, we can conclude that one sample in particular stands out in particular.

 	We should note its name and monitor it closely as we go through the rest of our analysis pipeline.